AdobeDocs/campaign-classic.en/help/delivery/using/use-case--configuring-the-field-substitution.md

 * a delivery with one or several personalization fields,
 * seed addresses whose **data schema** is modified according to the personalization fields used in the delivery.

-## Creating a delivery {#step-1---creating-a-delivery}
+## Create a delivery {#step-1---creating-a-delivery}

-The steps for creating a delivery are detailed in the [Creating an email delivery](creating-an-email-delivery.md) section.
+The steps for creating a delivery are detailed in the [Create an email delivery](creating-an-email-delivery.md) section.

 In this example, the delivery manager has created the newsletter.

 ![](assets/dlv_seeds_usecase_24.png)

-## Editing the seed addresses data schema {#editing-the-seed-addresses-data-schema}
+## Edi the seed addresses data schema {#editing-the-seed-addresses-data-schema}

 The instructions on how to modify a data schema are detailed in the section.